-When Mark 16 says if they drink any deadly thing, they'll not be harmed, and it being one of the signs of a believer, it is illustrating how the believer has power not to be harmed by these false gospels of death, because they can never die.
-When Jesus met the woman of Samaria at the well and asked her for a drink, the outcome was ordained.
+Once you have baptismal regeneration, you can never die no matter what snake, poison or devil you may come upon.
+When Mark chapter 16 says if they drink any deadly thing, they'll not be harmed, and tells us that this is one of the signs of a believer, it is illustrating how we have power not to be harmed by false gospels or teachers who come with words of death, because we can never die.
+When Jesus met the woman of Samaria at the well and asked her for a drink, the outcome was alredy ordained:

-By the same token, when a false prophet or teacher brings false gospels, he is bringing deadly poison.
+This again is the spiritual drink given to the child of God.
+By the same token, when a false prophet or teacher brings false gospels, he is bringing deadly poison to drink.
 It is the drink which brings not life but death.
-But the believers need not fear, for the sign follows them that this deadly drink shall not harm them.
-Because they (by the faith of Christ through the Spirit of truth) will not follow after false doctrines.
+But the believers need not fear, for the sign that follows them is that this type deadly drink cannot harm them.
+They will not (by the faith of Christ through the Spirit of truth) follow after false doctrines because they know truth from deception.
 They follow only the voice of the good shepherd!

 The fifth sign or signification of a believer:

-First question is, do you 'honestly' know anyone who can lay hands on the 'physically' sick and they will recover?
-We know there are those who claim they can, and there are those who blindly believe every story that they hear about it, but truthfully speaking, who has such power?
-Claims of speaking in tongues or God languages, and of being able to physically heal by laying on of hands are trademarks of the Pentecostal and Charismatic movements.
-But if these are signs which follow those who believe, then we would have to say that the gospel is a MISERABLE failure, because these signs are non existent today.
-Where are they and where are the believers.
-Are they all in those movements?
-No, God has not promised those who believe that they can heal physically sick people by laying on of hands.
+"They shall lay hands on the sick and they shall recover."Assuming we're all rational people here, do you 'honestly' know anyone who can lay hands on the 'physically' sick and they will recover?
+Of course we know there are those who claim that they can, and there are those who blindly believe every story that they hear concerning it, but truthfully speaking, who has such power?
+The claims of being able to speak in tongues and of an ability to physically heal by laying on hands, are generally trademarks of the Pentecostal and Charismatic movements.
+But if these were really the "signs" that should follow those who believe, then we would have to say that the gospel is a MISERABLE failure, because these signs are non existent today.
+Where are these signs and where are the believers doing them.
+Are they all in those cult-like movements?
+No, because God has not promised that those who believe will show the sign of being able to physically heal by laying on hands.

 2nd Timothy 4:20